spectacles-ci/spectacles/CONTRIBUTING.md

 * Fork the repository on GitHub
 * Clone your fork to your local machine
 * Create a new local branch off `master` using the `feature/feature-name` branch naming convention
-* Create a Python virtual environment and install dependencies with `pip install -r requirements.txt`
+* Create a Python virtual environment and install dependencies with `pip install -r dev-requirements.txt`

 Once your local repository is set up, develop away on your feature!
 Double-check that you've included the following: